-If you are suffering from ongoing back pain, the back pain specialists at NYDNRehab can help.
-We use cutting-edge technologies and advanced treatment methods to diagnose and treat back pain.
-Whether your back pain stems from an acute injury or everyday lifestyle habits, the back pain team at NYDNRehab is dedicated to getting at the source of your back pain and resolving it.
+Back Pain Therapy specialists at NYDNRehab can help.
+Using cutting-edge technologies along with advanced treatment methods to diagnose and treat LBP (lower back pain).
+Whether an acute injury or everyday lifestyle habits prompt your back pain flashes, team of back pain therapists at NYDNRehab is dedicated to getting at the source of your back pain.

 Human sacroiliac, or SI joints form a junction between the lumbar and pelvic areas.
 Although limited in movement, SI joints play a vital role during exercise, absorbing shock from impact forces and prompting upper body focer to vector towards the pelvis and down.
 The SI joint is supported by a network of ligaments and [тІ] Read More